 This program may be completed in three easy steps:

-1. An initial consultation is conducted with the restaurant to review current practices with recommendations to follow (In Whistler, the Get Bear Smart Society delivers the program; in other communities, this could be the responsibility of the local bear aware/wise/smart group or municipality);
+1. An initial consultation is conducted with the restaurant to review current practices with recommendations to follow (In Whistler, Get Bear Smart delivers the program; in other communities, this could be the responsibility of the local bear aware/wise/smart group or municipality);

 2. The program is presented to the restaurant manager and staff is trained – we provide a free information and training package for the manager and each staff person (including instructions, video on DVD, quiz, poster, decal for window); and